X

 • Representation

-Statements made by applicants on their applications for insurance that they represent as being substantially true to the best of their knowledge and belief but that are not warranted as exact in every detail.
+Statements made by an applicant on their application for insurance that they represent as being substantially true to the best of their knowledge and belief but that are not warranted as exact in every detail.

 • Rider